Paying for care in your own home

 - Transport costs incurred due to your illness or disability (where not covered by the mobility component of benefits)

-If you receive a direct payment, you are still be expected to pay your assessed contribution towards services you choose to purchase.
+If you receive a Direct Payment, you will still be expected to pay your assessed contribution towards services you choose to purchase.
+Your contribution will be deducted from any Direct Payment you receive from the County Council and you will need to pay your assessed contribution into your Direct Payment account.

-How do I pay for services the Council arranges?
+How do I pay for services the County Council arranges?

 What if I have to pay the full cost?